supervisely-ecosystem/dicom-spatial-figures/README.md

 description: How to create Mask 3D labels on DICOM volumes in Python
 ---

-# Spatial labels on Volumes
+# Spatial labels on volumes

 ## Introduction

-In this tutorial, you will learn how to programmatically create classes, objects, figures, its geometries for DICOM Volumes and upload them to Supervisely platform.
+In this tutorial, you will learn how to programmatically create classes, objects, figures, its geometries for DICOM volumes and upload them to Supervisely platform.

-Supervisely supports different types of shapes / geometries for volume annotation:
+Supervisely supports different types of shapes/geometries for volume annotation:

 * Mask 3D
 * Mask (also known as Bitmap)
 * Bounding Box (rectangle)* - will be covered in other tutorials
 * Polygon - will be covered in other tutorials*

-Learn more about [Supervisely Annotation in JSON format](https://developer.supervisely.com/api-references/supervisely-annotation-json-format/volumes-annotation) for Volumes.
+Learn more about [Supervisely Annotation in JSON format](https://developer.supervisely.com/api-references/supervisely-annotation-json-format/volumes-annotation) for volumes.

 ![Mask3D and Masks](https://github.com/supervisely-ecosystem/dicom-spatial-figures/assets/57998637/384c7ffc-5eb5-4920-8f02-022e59a136c8)